lostjared/shaders/README.md

 # GLSL Shader Collection

-A collection of **2900+ OpenGL GLSL fragment shaders** for real-time video and image processing.
+A collection of **2900+ OpenGL GLSL fragment shaders** and **128 GLSL compute shaders** for real-time video and image processing.
 These shaders are designed to be used as post-processing effects applied to live camera feeds, video textures, or generated visuals.

 ## Overview

-All shaders are written in **GLSL (OpenGL Shading Language)** and operate as fragment shaders.
+All shaders are written in **GLSL (OpenGL Shading Language)**.
+Most are fragment shaders; the programs in `compute/` are OpenGL 4.3 compute shaders.
 They take texture input (typically a webcam or video source) and apply various visual transformations in real time.
 Many shaders support interactive control via mouse input and react to time-based animation.

 ## Directory Structure